Commission of the Bishops' Conferences of the European Union: Organisation

-COMECE's is managed by a standing committee of five, the president, currently Archbishop Jean-Claude Hollerich of Luxembourg, first vice president Bishop Mariano Crociata and three vice presidents: Bishops Noel Treanor, Jan Vokál and Franz-Josef Overbeck.
+COMECE's is managed by a standing committee of five, the president, currently Bishop Mariano Crociata of Latina, Italy, first vice president Archbishop Antoine Hérouard of Dijon, France, and three vice presidents: Bishops Nuno Brás da Silva Martins of Funchal, Portugal, Rimantas Norvila of Vilkaviškis, Lithuania, and Czeslaw Kozon of Copenhagen, Denmark.
 The official who runs the office on a day-to-day basis is the General Secretary, currently Fr.
 Manuel Barrios Prieto.
 The General Secretary is appointed for a three-year term renewable term.

 Its standing committees include: Commission on Social Affairs; Legal Affairs Commission; Commission on EU External Relations; Working Group on Migration and Asylum; Working Group on Ethics; Working Group on Education and Culture.

 COMECE is funded by the episcopal conferences in EU member states.
 Its secretariat is currently made of 10 people.